Unleash/unleash/website/docs/reference/rbac.md

 Unleash has two levels in its hierarchy of resources:

-1. **Global resources** - Everything that lives across the entire Unleash instance.
+1. **Root resources** - Everything that lives across the entire Unleash instance.
 Examples of this include:
    - activation strategies
    - context field definitions
    - addon configurations